humleflue/interview-assignment/README.md

 `http://localhost:3000/api/users/id/INSERT-ID-HERE`

-Alternatively you can press the button below to open a Postman collection containing the above request with a random ID:
+Alternatively you can press the button below to open a Postman collection made for easy testing of the above request, as it will generate a random ID automatically before each request:

 [![Run request in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b2818e1be7879c7e6fb6)